knowledge-zone » PTE Speaking » How To Score in PTE Describe Image : Practice & Explanation

 PTE Describe Image is the third prompt type task type in the speaking section.
-It’s also true that it is one of the most of dreaded section in PTE Exam.
+It’s also true that it is one of the most dreaded sections in PTE Exam.
 Somehow it is something to be afraid of.

 Now consider a situation where you are given a unique image and you have to explain it promptly within 40 seconds.
 Sounds strange! right?
 Well, this is what happens in the PTE Describe Image.

 You get an image (8 different types) which you have to skim through in 25 seconds.
 Once the skimming time is up, you have to describe the image in 40 seconds.
 No doubt; it is a difficult task but with a bit of strategy and the right tips, one can certainly reduce the difficulty and can score in the PTE.

 We will talk about the same and entail a strong strategy that can help you score in PTE Describe Image.
 However, first of all, let’s talk about the type of image asked in in this task type of Speaking section.

 Types of Images in PTE Describe Image

 In PTE Exam, you will encounter eight types of images.
 Here is a list of images that can be asked in your next PTE Test :

 - Line Graph